inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 df.show()
 ```

-We can use pandas to infer the data types and then use that create a schema for the spark dataframe. <br>
+According to the documentation, Spark will attempt to infer the schema for a CSV file.
+But it may end up reading everything in as string.
+Therefore, it is best to provide the schema for CSV files.

-Pandas will not do this perfectly either but it will be a better place to start from<br>
+The following is a workaround for using Pandas to assist in creating the schema rather than having to create it from scratch.
+We can utilize Pandas to infer the data types, which can then be used to construct a schema for the Spark DataFrame.
+While Pandas may not provide a perfect inference, it serves as a better starting point for schema creation.

-`step 1` - create a pandas df from a sample set of the data<br>
+`step 1` - create a pandas df from a smaller sample set of the data<br>
 `step 2` - convert the pandas df to a spark df using a spark session method called createDataFrame<br>
 `step 3` - output the spark schema which now contains pandas best guess at the schema <br>